Vibrant Polynesian Prints: Unveiling a Tapestry of Culture

 How is Polynesian fabric traditionally used?

 Polynesian fabric has a long history of being used in traditional Polynesian clothing, such as sarongs, pareos, and aloha shirts.
-It is also used in home decor, such as curtains and tablecloths, to add a tropical touch to any space.
+It is also used in home decor, such as and tablecloths, to add a tropical touch to any space.

 How should Polynesian fabric be cared for?